Wider handlebars and longer wheelbase provide stability for aggressive riders while also being comfortable for timid

 Saracen Freewheel in action:

 Saracen’s standard knobby tread make it an excellent choice for kids who want to ride on trails as well as paved surfaces.
-No too knobby, the tire rides smooth on paved surfaces, but has much better grip than the standard street tires found on most balance bike, including the Scoot.
+No too knobby, the tire rides smoothly on paved surfaces but has much better grip than the standard street tires found on most balance bikes, including the Scoot.
 Built in the same factory (but designed by different UK bike companies), the Scoot and Saracen have the same wide handlebars, grips, bell and rounded bolts.

 Both bikes also have similar easy-reach, adjustable hand brakes and adjustable, easy-reach brake levers.
-When purchased from WeeBikeShop, both come with an upgraded seat clamp and brake lever barrel (red metal pieces on bike).
+When purchased from WeeBikeShop, both come with an upgraded seat clamp and brake lever barrel (red metal pieces on the bike).

 Several other differences exist between the Scoot and the Saracen.
-Better for younger toddlers, in at least 2T pants (but not petite – see below), the Saracen is lighter, has a lower handlebars and a lower minimum seat height.
+Better for younger toddlers, in at least 2T pants (but not petite – see below), the Saracen is lighter, has lower handlebars and a lower minimum seat height.
 The Scoot is heavier, taller and is better suited for preschoolers in at least 3T pants.
-For kids in at least 5T clothes, or those kids who many need additional years of riding on a balance bike, the Ridgeback Scoot XL is a better fit.
+For kids in at least 5T clothes or those kids who may need additional years of riding on a balance bike, the Ridgeback Scoot XL is a better fit.

 35 lb.
 4-year-old in 4T clothes on the Saracen, Scoot and Scoot XL.
 He was easily able to fit on all three bikes but has the most room for growth on the Scoot XL.

 With an inseam of 13.5″, out 2yo tester thoroughly enjoyed riding the Saracen, but in the end, it was too wide for her petite build.
 In addition to the handlebar bars being too wider than ideal, her shoes often hit the rounded rear axle bolt during her stride.
 For average size 2-year-old, the rear-bolts shouldn’t be a problem.

-Bottom Line: The ideal bike for older toddlers, in at least 2T (but not petite), ready to roll on various terrains.
-With wide handlebars, easy-reach levers and knobby 12″ tires all wrapped up into 10.7 lb., the Freewheel is well equip to tackle the never-changing, adventurous world of the toddler.
-Bike comes with an extended seat post.
+The ideal bike for older toddlers, in at least 2T (but not petite), ready to roll on various terrains.
+With wide handlebars, easy-reach levers and knobby 12″ tires all wrapped up into 10.7 lb., the Freewheel is well equipped to tackle the never-changing, adventurous world of the toddler.
+The bike comes with an extended seat post.